gardener/website-generator/README.md

 ## Build Locally
 In most cases when developing site content, you will not need to run the full site build and al you need is a site preview.
 For the rest of the cases there are several options outlined below.

 Feel free to reuse the image utilized by the CI/CD and avoid setting up the tools for the build environment.
 That has the advantage of keeping you up-to-date with the build setup effortlessly too.
-Clone the gardener-genrator repo in the contianer and use the [website-generator/scripts/setup](https://github.com/gardener/website-generator/blob/master/scripts/setup) script to setup the other clones as required.
+Clone the gardener-generator repo in the contianer and use the [website-generator/scripts/setup](https://github.com/gardener/website-generator/blob/master/scripts/setup) script to setup the other clones as required.
 After you have cloned the repos in the container, you can reuse the [website-generator/.ci/build](https://github.com/gardener/website-generator/blob/master/.ci/build) script for full scale builds.
-Currently, there is no end-to-end script for the setup stage, so you have to come up with something yourself mount and run it.
+Currently, there is no end-to-end script for the setup stage, so you have to come up with something yourself, mount and run it.
 Contributions are welcome.

-In other rare case or when you cannot use Docker for some reason, see the procedure below how to setup build environment and run local build.
+In other rare case or when you cannot use Docker for some reason, see the procedure below on how to setup a build environment and run a local build.

 **Prerequisites**:
 - [GoLang](https://golang.org/dl/) installed